 One of the mysteries of the English language finally explained.

-A durable woollen blanket, typically with a coloured border.
+A durable woolen blanket, typically with wide colored stripes.

 - ‘Canadian readers will recognize some comfy Hudson's Bay blankets.’